Saltaire, New York: Geography

-There are 459 housing units in the community, as well as a Village Hall and Court, general market, Fire House, two churches, and a members yacht club.
+There are 459 housing units in the community, as well as a Village Hall and Court, general market, fire house, two churches, and a members yacht club.

-Saltaire is the second largest Fire Island community, and it is situated on the widest area on the Fire Island (approximately one-half mile).
-Fire Island Ferry service to Saltaire leaves from the Bay Shore Fire Island ferry terminal.
+Saltaire is the second-largest Fire Island community, and is on the widest part of the island.

-Saltaire consists of boardwalks and sand paths.
-Not many full-sized cars are found on the roads.
-Bicycles are the main form of transportation.

 Demographics

 The following demographics represent year-round Saltaire households (not representative of total ownership, or summer population):